haslamdb/sra-submission-tools/README.md

 - Select **New Project**
 - **Steps 1-4** : enter information as requested
 - **Step 5** : select "Upload a file using Excel or text format" and choose file: validated-bioproject-metadata.txt
- ...wait until file upload complete from your end and note temp upload directory location...
+ ...if not already done, wait until file upload completes successfully and note temp upload directory location...
 - **Steps 6 - 7** : enter requested information and select the temp upload directory location
 - **Step 8** : review and submit
 - **Step 9** : There is no step 9.
 You're done!